The 8 Steps to Selling a House in the ACT

 Selling your home during coronavirus

 In the wake of pandemic, sellers are once again putting their homes on the market.
-Buyers have responded well received, with data showing an uptake in the volume of listings and properties sold as of June 2020.
+Buyers have responded well received, with data showing an uptake in the volume of listings and properties from 2020.

 You don’t have to use an agent to sell your own house in ACT